Smaller and More Flexible Cuckoo Filters: Evaluation

 Before comparing the throughput of our Cuckoo filter implementation with other state-of-the-art filters, we note several constraints that complicate a fair comparison.

 \begin{enumerate} \item The Vector Quotient filter (VQF) only works if the number of slots is a power of 2.
 Hence, we set the number of slots to $2^{30}$.
 In practice, the space overhead could thus be considerably larger for the VQF.
-In contrast, our Cuckoo filter implementation and the Prefix filter are flexible concerning the number of slots. \item Both the VQF and the Prefix filter only support a FPR of $\approx 2^{-8}$ (and $2^{-16}$ for the VQF), and their performance is optimized for this special case.
+In contrast, our Cuckoo filter implementation and the Prefix filter are flexible concerning the number of slots. \item Both the VQF and the Prefix filter only support an FPR of $\approx 2^{-8}$ (and $2^{-16}$ for the VQF), and their performance is optimized for this special case.
 A comparable Cuckoo filter with 8~bits per slot has an FPR of $2^{-5}$.
-In contrast, we support all FPRs with different optimizations due to the advantages of just-in-time compilation, but at the cost of being less optimized for one special case. \item The available Prefix filter implementation only works on CPUs that support AVX512 instructions; there is no fallback implementation. \end{enumerate}
+In contrast, we support all FPRs with different optimizations due to the advantages of just-in-time compilation, but at the cost of being less optimized for one special case. \item The available Prefix filter implementation only works on CPUs that support AVX512 instructions; there is no fallback implementation. \item Since the other filter implementations do not provide the option to preload the memory locations for a key, we measure the throughput without software prefetching. \end{enumerate}

-\newparagraph{Throughput.} We evaluated the insertion and lookup throughput (50\% contained keys and 50\% not contained keys) on random 64-bit integers (see Table \ref{tab:filter_comparison}).
-Prefix filters have the highest insertion and lookup throughput.
-Cuckoo filters have the lowest insertions throughput due to the many cache misses compared to $\approx 1$ cache miss for Prefix filters and two for Vector Quotient filters.
-For lookups, Vector Quotient filters and Cuckoo filters have similar throughput due to the same amount of cache misses.
-For $k=8$ Prefix filters have the highest throughput, but in the optimized cases (i.e., Cuckoo filters with 16 bits per slot), bucketed Cuckoo filters have a higher lookup throughput compared to Prefix and VQF filters.
-The lower throughput of windowed vs.\ bucketed Cuckoo filters is mainly due to the fact that the windows are not cache-aligned and a certain fraction of windows spans two cache lines.{}
+\subparagraph{Throughput} We evaluated the insertion and lookup throughput (50\% contained keys and 50\% not contained keys, shuffled) on random 64-bit integers (see Table \ref{tab:filter_comparison}).
+Prefix filters have the highest insertion throughput.
+Cuckoo filters have the lowest insertion throughput due to many cache misses during the random walk compared to $\approx 1$ cache miss for Prefix filters and two for Vector Quotient filters.
+For $k=8$, the lookup throughput of Prefix, Vector Quotient and Cuckoo filters is similar.
+In the optimized cases (i.e., Cuckoo filters with 16 bits per slot), bucketed Cuckoo filters have a higher lookup throughput compared to Prefix and VQF filters.
+The lower throughput of windowed vs.\ bucketed Cuckoo filters is explained by the fact that windows are not cache-aligned and a certain fraction of windows spans two cache lines.
+For a comparison of query throughput for different types of queries (only contained keys, only not contained keys), see Appendix~\ref{app:query}.